 When I See Stars

-I had no idea how critical the night sky was to our planet until I attended the first “Astronomy Festival” at Badlands National Park this Summer.
+I had no idea how critical the night sky was to our planet until I attended the first “Astronomy Festival” at Badlands National Park in 2012.

 As the Earth’s population has grown exponentially and humans have increasingly “lit up” their environments, the night sky has disappeared all around the world.
 If you have not had the joy of seeing the Milky Way or a shooting star you might not spend much time pondering the night sky.
 However, at the Astronomy Festival I learned that we should not just be concerned about keeping the sky dark to preserve the twinkling stars at night.
 It turns out that the dramatic increase in usage of manmade lighting is having detrimental effects on wildlife on a dramatic scale.